antoine-cougny/DissertationROS_ws/README.md

 is, if the ÐApp is unresponsive at some point, bc_handler will try to contact it a few seconds later.

-**traderNode & decisionNode** Splitting up traderNode into two subcompo- nents is quite obvious because this node participates in auctions another instance triggered.
+**traderNode & decisionNode**
+Splitting up traderNode into two subcomponents is quite obvious because this node participates in auctions another instance triggered.
 However, decisionNode needs further explanations: this node is in charge of storing tasks that have been won by the trader in memory (a vector object is used) and selecting one task among those available.
 Then, it checks, with